Knowdit: Agentic Smart Contract Vulnerability Detection with Auditing Knowledge Summarization: Methodology

 \subsection{Agentic Auditing Framework}

-Given a new Solidity project, we employ an agentic framework consisting of four LLM-based components and a fuzzing component, which leverages the constructed knowledge graph to perform an iterative fuzzing and verification loop.
+Given a new Solidity project, we employ an agentic framework consisting of four LLM-based components and \ziqiao{a PoC executor}, which leverages the constructed knowledge graph to perform an iterative exploiting and verification loop.